uit-cosmo/Deviations-from-spectral-Dirac-comb-due-to-semiperiodic-pulses/README.md

-Contains python scripts to generate and plot data used in Manuscript "Dirac comb and exponential frequency spectra in nonlinear dynamics" (arXiv:2106.15904).
+Python scripts to generate and plot data used in Manuscript "Dirac comb and exponential frequency spectra in nonlinear dynamics" (arXiv:2106.15904).

 ### Requirements
  - `numpy = 1.21.2`